ArsenalPay/Joomshopping-ArsenalPay-CMS/ReadMe.md

  - Your online shop will be receiving callback requests about processed payments for automatically change of order status.
 The callbacks will be received onto the address assigned in the field **Callback URL** of the payment module settings.
  - Set order statuses for successful, check, cancel, hold, reverse, refund transactions.
  - You can specify ip address only from which it will be allowed to receive callback requests about payments onto your site in **Allowed IP address** field.
+ - If you have integrated with [online checkout](https://arsenalpay.ru/documentation.html#54-fz-integraciya-s-onlajn-kassoj), set the tax parameters which will be sent to the Federal Tax Service.

 5. Save your settings by clicking on **Save & Close**

 ## How to delete